-Under current law, Senior Exemptions must be renewed every year.
+Under current law, SENIOR EXEMPTIONS MUST BE RENEWED EVERY YEAR.
 Anyone who received a senior exemption on their property in the past and still qualifies for the exemption must submit a renewal form each year.
 The Cook County Assessor's Office mails senior citizen renewal applications for senior citizen property tax exemptions in early January.
 The renewal forms should have been returned to the Cook County Assessor's office by February 3, 2017.

 Eligibility for Senior Citizen Exemptions (Born in 1952 or Earlier)